Database Design for Relational Databases using SQL Server

 A lot of IT professionals have a good working knowledge of SQL yet lack the foundational knowledge of relational database design.
 Learning database design and the relational model will put you ahead of the game.
 This course covers all the essential aspects of relational database design with practical demos given in SQL Server.
 You will learn how to spot un-normalized data structures and how to correct them.
 You will learn all about the process of data normalization and why it is important.
 This includes the various normal forms such as Boyce-Codd normal form and fourth normal form.
 This course also covers tips on how to identify relationships between entities and how to correctly model them in a relational database.

-Note that you will need a Windows or Linux computer to install SQL Server.
+Note that you will need either a Windows or Linux computer to install SQL Server.

 - Anyone who wants to learn Database Design